1. Resources

 Fraud Prevention

-In short: you can’t afford not to.
+In short: you can’t afford to not be worried about fraud.

 Know These Red Flags

 The first step towards preventing fraud is knowing what to look for.
-Even as criminals’ tactics evolve, there are a few key indicators that remain telltale signs of fraud.
+Criminal tactics continue to evolve, but there are a few key indicators that remain telltale signs of fraudulent actions.
+Red flags to watch for include:

 Red Flag